Islandora-Collaboration-Group/ISLE/docs/1_system_process_overview/1_4_testing/alpha_migration_export_checklist.md

 **Tomcat**

-* Copy from the following locations below on the current running Islandora Production server(s) to the ISLE Host server `/pathto/islandora_production_data_storage/tomcat`
+Copy the following below from the Islandora Production Server(s) to the suggested directory to the ISLE Host server `/pathto/islandora_production_data_storage/tomcat`

-This data will be used in conjunction with the Apache containers (`isle-fedora` & `isle-solr`).
+This data will be used in conjunction with the Tomcat service found on a Fedora or SOLR container.

 | Data             | Description               | Possible Location                      | Suggested ISLE Path Destination            | Notes         |
 | -------------    | -------------             | -------------                          | -------------                              | ------------- |